andreiolaru-ro/FLASH-MAS/notes.md

 TODO
 ----
+* actually support category properties
+* can we specify category properties in the XML?

 * check duplicate names for identifiable entities / check identifiables
 * check if in the end unique entities are unique
 * implement all properties also as attributes in the configuration